-- 1. Understand the notion of information in the quantitative sense and will be able to construct compact codes for a given data ensemble. - 2.
-Describe the mathematical modeling and calculate the capacity of typical digital communication channels and interpret the result in terms of theoretical limits to channel coding performance. - 3.
-Understand the fundamental coding theorem for noisy channels (Shannon's Second Theorem) and its implications. - 4.
-Apply the principles of abstract algebra to design related codes. - 5.
-Apply error control coding to achieve error detection and correction in digital transmission systems.
+- 1. Illustrate the notion of information in the quantitative sense to construct compact codes for a given data ensemble. - 2.
+Describe the mathematical modelling and calculate the capacity of typical digital communication channels and interpret the result in terms of theoretical limits to channel coding performance. - 3.
+Recall the fundamental coding theorem for noisy channels (Shannon's Second Theorem) and relate its implications in coding mechanism. - 4.
+Apply the principles of abstract algebra to design error control codes. - 5.
+Make use of error control coding to achieve error detection and correction in digital transmission systems.